Hopes and Plans

 [End of March 179-]

-:: Part of the “Lost Son” story arc in the Frankenstein’s Family universe. ::
+:: After returning to the village, Rebeka and Laszlo are finally getting some much-needed rest.
+Part of the “Lost Son” story arc in the Frankenstein’s Family universe. ::

 Read more... )